-During September and October we're joining forces with the Sussex Centre for Folklore, Fairy Tales and Fantasy to present an exhibition of Arthur Rackham's works.
-In conjunction with the exhibition local modern artist, Emma Martin, will be leading a series of weekly painting workshops.
+During September and October in 2017 we joined forces with the Sussex Centre for Folklore, Fairy Tales and Fantasy to present an exhibition of Arthur Rackham's works.
+In conjunction with the exhibition local modern artist, Emma Martin, lead a series of weekly painting workshops.

 Celebrate some great illustrations

 This article related to our exhibition during the autumn of 2017.
 Visit our website at www.nationaltrust.org.uk/batemans to find details of any 2018 exhibitions that we will be hosting.

 Join us this autumn as we celebrate the 150th anniversary of the birth of Arthur Rackham, one of Britain's leading book illustrators with an exhibition of some of his works.
 Rackham's iconic pieces include depictions of fairies, goblins, witches and anthropomorphic trees that influenced the likes of C.S.
 Lewis and J.R.R.
 Tolkien.

 Kipling's 'Puck of Pook's Hill' was based on the house and gardens of Bateman's and linked to a number of locations in the surrounding Sussex countryside.
 As a Sussex born and bred man himself, Arthur Rackham was a natural choice of illustrator for this magical tale.

 " 'In the very spot where Dan had stood as Puck they saw a small, brown, broad-shouldered, pointy-eared person with a snub noise, slanting blue eyes and a grin that ran right across his freckled face.""

 The illustration for this quote will be on display, kindly donated by Pook Press, who published a high-quality colour edition of 'Puck of Pook's Hill'.
 It has been framed with the kind support of Burwash Parish Council.